highchair/artinruins-com/about.md

 + _WHEREAS_, Rhode Island’s mill buildings employed one hundred and forty thousand people, more than half of the state’s workforce, at their peak in 1920, and were among the largest and most productive factories in the world; and
 + _WHEREAS_, Many of these buildings today are suited to new residential, commercial, and institutional uses because of their large floor areas, strong masonry construction, high ceilings, large windows, and ability to support heavy floor loads; and
 + _WHEREAS_, Commercial and fine artists have given new life to old mills by establishing new working and/or living spaces in these buildings; and
-+ _WHEREAS_, Federal, state and municipal restrictions discourage the indiscriminate demolition of many of these mill buildings; and…
++ _WHEREAS_, Federal, state and municipal restrictions discourage the indiscriminate demolition of many of these mill buildings; and
 + _WHEREAS_.
 Most mill buildings are located in urban neighborhoods that have suffered from lack of new residential, commercial, and industrial investment; and
 + _WHEREAS_, It is the policy of the state to preserve its industrial heritage, and to promote the adaptive reuse of industrial mill buildings… [and] It is the policy of this state to encourage commercial and fine artists to live and work in Rhode Island and in settings that are suitable to their work.

 We believe the state said it best in the introduction of their 2002 tax credit bill.
-ArtInRuins came along in 2002 as well to track the happenings of mill buildings and industrial remnants in the state, as well as the plight of artists who inhabit these spaces.
+ArtInRuins started in 2002 to track the happenings of mill buildings and industrial remnants in the state, as well as the plight of artists who inhabit these spaces.

 ## Mission